hawerroth/hawerroth/README.md

 # Hi, nice to see you 👋
 Welcome to my page!
 <p>I'm a tech lover, productivity geek and mommy.
-Aspiring coder and full-time adventure seeker.</p>
+Aspiring coder and full-time learning seeker.</p>
 <p>Currently working hard to grow up my skills in software development.</p>

 ## 🎙️ About Me: